Table of contents:

 See also Advice: Consider adopting a bin of composting worms to live under your sink.

-Here you can check your areaās āhardiness zoneā which will help you understand which perennial plants should be able to overwinter into your location:
+Here you can check your areaās āhardiness zoneā which will help you understand which perennial plants should be able to overwinter in your location:

 NPR made a cool explainer when the zones were updated recently: